iamayushman/mineral-bootstrap/README.md

 ## Welcome to Mineral Bootstrap

-The Mineral Bootsrap is a beautiful css framework made  by costomising [Bootstrap 4.1 ](https://getbootstrap.com/)
+The Mineral Bootsrap is a beautiful css framework made  by customizing [Bootstrap 4.1 ](https://getbootstrap.com/)

 ### Installation
 You can simply install Mineral Bootstrap by using the npm